-The initial values of formal arguments specified in SystemVerilog as rrayf(ray(t)-8.62f(ray(t4(o)-7, example, the C implementation of an imported function may use svGetScope() to retrieve an svScope corresponding to the instance scope of its corresponding SystemVerilog imported declaration.
+Special DPI utility functions exist that allow imported functions to retrieve and operate on their context.
+For example, the C implementation of an imported function may use svGetScope() to retrieve an svScope corresponding to the instance scope of its corresponding SystemVerilog import declaration.
 See section A.8 for more details.